Positronium: History

-Stjepan Mohorovičić predicted the existence of positronium in a 1934 article published in Astronomische Nachrichten, in which he called it the "electrum".
+The Croatian physicist Stjepan Mohorovičić predicted the existence of positronium in a 1934 article published in Astronomische Nachrichten, in which he called it the "electrum".
 Other sources incorrectly credit Carl Anderson as having predicted its existence in 1932 while at Caltech.
 It was experimentally discovered by Martin Deutsch at MIT in 1951 and became known as positronium.
 Many subsequent experiments have precisely measured its properties and verified predictions of quantum electrodynamics.

-There was a discrepancy known as the ortho-positronium lifetime puzzle that persisted for some time, but was eventually resolved with further calculations and measurements.
-Measurements were in error because of the lifetime measurement of unthermalised positronium, which was only produced at a small rate.
+A discrepancy known as the ortho-positronium lifetime puzzle persisted for some time, but was resolved with further calculations and measurements.
+Measurements were in error because of the lifetime measurement of unthermalised positronium, which was produced at only a small rate.
 This had yielded lifetimes that were too long.
-Also calculations using relativistic quantum electrodynamics are difficult to perform, so they had been done to only the first order.
+Also calculations using relativistic quantum electrodynamics are difficult, so they had been done to only the first order.
 Corrections that involved higher orders were then calculated in a non-relativistic quantum electrodynamics.

+In 2024, the AEgIS collaboration at CERN was the first to cool positronium by laser light, leaving it available for experimental use.
+The substance was brought to -100 C using laser cooling.

 Exotic compounds

 Molecular bonding was predicted for positronium.
 Molecules of positronium hydride (PsH) can be made.
 Positronium can also form a cyanide and can form bonds with halogens or lithium.

 The first observation of di-positronium (Ps2) molecules—molecules consisting of two positronium atoms—was reported on 12 September 2007 by David Cassidy and Allen Mills from University of California, Riverside.

+Unlike muonium, positronium does not have a nucleus analogue, because the electron and the positron have equal masses.
+Consequently, while muonium tends to behave like a light isotope of hydrogen, positronium shows large differences in size, polarisability, and binding energy from hydrogen.